 Mr. Burns: Just give him a nickel and let's get going.

-A quick reference to the novel A Tale Of Two Cities.
+This is a quick reference to the classic Charles Dickens novel A Tale Of Two Cities (1859).
 In the novel, the Marquis St. Evermonde runs over a boy in the street and just tosses the father a coin.

 The name of Lionel Hutz's secretary is a reference to Barbara Hale's character "Della Street".
 The secretary for D.A.
 Perry Mason.